Visit the institution website for COVID‑19 updates

 - 2:1 honours degree in a biomedical or health science related subject (e.g. biomedical science, biochemistry, anatomy, physiology, healthcare science, pharmacy, audiology, nursing, midwifery, and physiotherapy).

-- All applicants should hold GCSE qualifications in Maths and English at grade B or equivalent.
+- All applicants should hold GCSE Maths and English grade 6 (or B).
 Applicants with equivalent or non-standard qualifications will be considered on an individual basis.